thisisdash/yc-linter/CONTRIBUTING.md

  * Create a branch.
 We use [`git flow`](https://github.com/nvie/gitflow) to create branches based on `develop`.
  * Make your change or bug fix.
 Don't forget to add yourself to `.all-contributorsrc` to show up in our contributors list!
  * Send a merge request. *Don't forget to bump the version and add to the CHANGELOG!*
- * The front-end guild will vote using :thumbsup: and :thumbsdown:.
  * If approved, a maintainer will merge your change.

 ## Contributing to an existing issue